BalloonBox-Inc/bbox-templates-fastapi/support/README.md

 # Support FastAPI

-This directory contains all files needed to support the web application regarding oAuth, hashing, dependencies, databases, models, and schemas.
+This directory contains all files needed to support the web application regarding OAuth2, hashing, dependencies, databases, models, and schemas.